6 Oct 2021 • BLOG - News

 Planning the topic of your newsletter is closely connected to the objectives you have defined, but coming up with content can be hard at first.

-To find inspiration, analyze your competitors’ newsletters (of course, avoid copying it and concentrate on what else you can offer to make yours better 💪) and newsletters of companies that you think are successful at email marketing.
+To find inspiration, analyze your competitors’ newsletters and newsletters from companies you think are successful at email marketing.
 This is likely to give you inspiration about new potential topics, products, events, etc. You could also carry out a survey in advance and ask your contacts to share their thoughts as you grow your newsletter list.

-Use the right platform for your newsletter
+Find the right platform for your newsletter

 The problem is that there are many professional newsletter solutions on the market, which can be both a curse and a blessing for senders.
 On the one hand, you have a wide variety of suitable email providers to choose from.
 On the other hand, vetting them may feel a bit overwhelming.

 - Drag-and-drop email editor to create newsletters easily in a few minutes.